klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 In software development, negentropy manifests through practices that reduce uncertainty and create structure:

+> **Interactive Tool**: Explore our [interactive visualization of entropy and negentropy in software development](../html/entropy_in_software.html).
+This simulation demonstrates how negentropy-building activities like documentation, testing, code standards, and knowledge sharing can counteract the natural tendency toward increasing entropy in software systems.

 <figure> <img src="../images/negentropy-software.svg" alt="Negentropy Sources in Software Development - showing how
 different practices reduce uncertainty" width="700" /> <figcaption>Figure 6.4: Sources of negentropy in software
 development processes</figcaption> </figure>